raj23manj/springBoot/jokesapp/README.md

       - new Thread(myclass).start

   * Executor Service:
-    * Uses internal thread pools
+    * Uses internal thread pools, for each executor service created
     * shutdown(), shutdownNow()
     * Fixed Thread Pool:
       * where we pass the number of threads that needs to be used to execute the task,  if new tasks are added apart from "n" tasks, then they have to wait